 With the situation in Ukraine heating up Yanukovych is unlikely to be pensioned off with a lucrative lecture tour like Saakashvili.
 He may indeed have ruled in an illegitimate way, but if that is so the Western objections to him would correspond with what the protestors are saying.

 Instead completely different arguments, which just don’t stand up, are being advanced for treating him differently from Mikheil Saakashvili, friend of the West.
 Politicians may not like to hear this, but truth and justice do exist, and do affect everyday life, you just can’t avoid them.

-Posted by Jim W. Dean on 8:17 pm, With 0 Reads, Filed under Of Interest.
+Posted by Jim W. Dean, Managing Editor on March 13, 2014, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.